Joe Meek - a Portrait

 But Meek apparently wasn't able anymore to assess the offer.
 On the one hand we know from letters that he already envisioned his office at EMI's, but on the other hand he didn't like the idea of giving up his independency.
 And most of all, once more he simply smelled a new trick of the competitors to steal his ideas.

 Besides this, Meek was heavily addicted to his pills.
-Without a decent detox and therapy he wouldn't have been able to do any useful work anymore.
+Without solving this problem he wouldn't have been able to do any useful work anymore.
 We are allowed to assume that Sir Joseph was well aware of this, and in all probability this topic played a decisive role in his offer.

 Meek was unable to decide.
 On January 17, 1967, finally Sir Joseph called him in to press for a decision.
 Meek joined the meeting accompanied by his lawyer.
 It's not known how the meeting went, only the result is known: Joe Meek said no.